25prabhu10/notes/docs/Languages/Makefile.md

 ---
 title: Makefile
 description: A configuration file used by the Unix make utility to manage the process of compiling programs from multiple source files
-date: 2024-05-05
 ---

 # Makefile

 A Makefile is a configuration file used by the Unix make utility to manage the process of compiling programs from multiple source files.
 It contains a list of source files to be compiled, as well as configuration options for the compiler.
 Makefiles also set rules to determine which parts of a program need to be recompiled, and issue commands to do so

-> If recursive Make is considered evil, `Autotools` is literally the devil.
+> If recursive Make is considered evil, `Autotools` is literally the devil

 The file is named `Makefile` or `makefile` and is located in the root directory of the project.
 The make utility reads the file to determine how to compile the program and which files to compile